 I am a researcher in algorithmic information and computational biology splitting my research time between Stockholm and Oxford.
 My work focuses on applying information theory and complexity science to genomics, network biology and computational structural biology.
-With backgrounds in math, computer science and philosophy, I think of myself as a computational natural scientist (in referring to me, Gregory Chaitin once wrote that he considered me a "new kind of practical theoretician").
+With backgrounds in math, computer science and philosophy, I think of myself as a computational natural scientist (in referring to me Gregory Chaitin once wrote he considered me a "new kind of practical theoretician").

 I am grateful to the institutions and organizations that support me: the John Templeton Foundation, AstraZeneca, STATegra, StratNeuro the Foundational Questions Institute (FQXi) and the Silicon Valley Community Foundation, among others.